Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/index.md

 <br />

-## Steps for building your order
+## Steps for Creating and Submitting an Order

 All orders require the following process steps in order to create, confirm, and submit an order:

 ### Step 1.
-Build the order request JSON code that is required for your specific transaction type.
+Build the request body (in JSON) that is required for your specific transaction type.
 The transaction type identifies the specific action that you wish to take (e.g., obtain a new phone and cellular plan, suspend cellular service, etc.).
-See the chart above for a full list of available transaction types, along with the specific order creation steps required for each transaction type, including JSON samples.
+See the chart above for a <a href="#transactionTypes">full list of available transaction types</a>, along with links to the specific order creation steps required for each transaction type, including JSON samples.

 ### Step 2.
-Compile the request headers needed for your desired transaction.
+Set the request headers needed for your desired transaction.
 Please refer to the [Headers](/concepts/headers/) page for details regarding what headers are available and how to configure them.

 ### Step 3.
+Indicate if you wish to obtain an order confirmation.
+As described in the section above, calling the orders endpoint in "confirmation" mode does not submit it for processing.
+Rather, it returns all of the IDs passed in with the request, along with the human-readable data that fully describes what was referenced by those IDs (e.g., device name, vendor, price).
+This is useful for API consumers who wish to present the order request back to their end user so they can verify it for accuracy.

+To indicate confirmation mode, simply set the confirm query parameter to true.

+### Step 4.
 Submit the order request via HTTP POST to the orders resource (/orders).
-Typically, you will want to first ask for a confirmation.
-To do so, simply include the appropriate query parameter (confirmation=true).
-This confirmation is useful because it:

-* Returns a successful confirmation response will return  human readable data that fully describes what was passed in as an ID in the request (e.g., device make/model, vendor name, account holder details, etc.).
-* Provides API consumer with useful feedback to present to end user, allowing them to confirm that the request is accurate.

-### Step 4.
-Submit the Order.
-After confirming the request, the API consumer can re-submit, setting the confirmation parameter to false (or do not pass at all since the default value is false).
+If this is a confirmation, then the order will not be submitted for processing yet.
+However, if the confirm query parameter is not passed or set to false, then your order will be submitted for processing.

 ### Step 5.
-Order ID is assigned.
-If the request is successful, the response will new order ID.
-Otherwise, errors will be returned describing why the order request could not be processed.
+Your order response is returned.

+* If the order contains validation issues (or otherwise could not be accepted), than the response with an appropriate error message will be returned.
+* If your order request was successfully submitted for confirmation, the response will include all of the data needed for an end user to verify their order.
+* If your order request was successfully submitted for vendor processing, the response will include a Tangoe-assigned ID number.